-- 1. Exhibitors will be evaluated on handling skill, knowledge of breed standards of their dog, dog show terminology, and elementary dog anatomy.
-The project expert has the right to question exhibitors in one or all of these areas. - 2.
-Dogs will be evaluated on cleanliness, general health, and grooming.
+- 1. Exhibitors will be judged on handling skill, knowledge of breed standards of their dog, dog show terminology, and elementary dog anatomy.
+The judge has the right to question exhibitors in one or all of these areas. - 2.
+Dogs will be judged on cleanliness, general health and grooming.